Rex J. Walheim: NASA career

 Walheim served as a flight controller and operations engineer at the Johnson Space Center from October 1986 to January 1989.
 He was selected by NASA as an astronaut candidate in March 1996 and reported to the Johnson Space Center in August 1996.
 Having completed two years of training and evaluation, he was qualified for flight assignment as a mission specialist.
 Initially, Walheim was assigned technical duties in the Astronaut Office Space Station Operations Branch.
 Walheim flew three flights, STS-110, STS-122 and STS-135, the final flight of the shuttle, logging over 566 hours in space, including over 36 hours and 23 minutes of EVA time.
 After his first flight, he was assigned to the EVA branch, where he served as the astronaut office representative for the Extra Vehicular Mobility Unit (the EVA spacesuit).

 In September 2002, Walheim served as an aquanaut on the joint NASA-NOAA NEEMO 4 expedition (NASA Extreme Environment Mission Operations), an exploration research mission held in Aquarius, the world's only undersea research laboratory, four miles off shore from Key Largo.
 Walheim and his crewmates spent five days saturation diving from the Aquarius habitat as a space analogue for working and training under extreme environmental conditions.
 The mission was delayed due to Hurricane Isadore, forcing National Undersea Research Center managers to shorten it to an underwater duration of five days.
 Then, three days into their underwater mission, the crew members were told that Tropical Storm Lili was headed in their direction and to prepare for an early departure from Aquarius.
 However, Lili degenerated to the point where it was no longer a threat, so the crew was able to remain the full five days.

 During the inauguration of Barack Obama on January 20, 2009, in Washington, D.C., Walheim marched in the parade carrying an American flag and wearing a prototype of NASA's next generation spacesuit.

 STS-110

 Walheim served as mission specialist 1 on STS-110.
 STS-110 delivered the S0 truss segment to the International Space Station (ISS).
 Walheim conducted two spacewalks to install the S0 truss and reconfigure Canadarm2 for use on S0, spending 14 hours and 15 minutes outside the ISS.
 STS-110 lasted 10 days, 19 hours, 43 minutes and 38 seconds.

 STS-122

 Walheim served as mission specialist 2 and was the flight engineer for STS-122.
-STS-122, which was a 12-day, 18-hour flight, delivered the European-built Columbus module to the ISS the European Space Agency (ESA).
+STS-122, which was a 12-day, 18-hour flight, delivered the European-built Columbus module to the ISS for the European Space Agency (ESA).
 Walheim conducted three spacewalks, totaling 22 hours and 8 minutes.